OP-TEE/optee_docs/architecture/core.rst

 =================================
 This section lists all the cases where optee_os is involved in world context switches.
 Optee_os executes in the secure world.
-World switch is done by the cores secure monitor level/mode, referred below as the Monitor.
+World switch is done by the core's secure monitor level/mode, referred below as the Monitor.

 When the normal world invokes the secure world, the normal world executes a SMC instruction.
 The SMC exception is always trapped by the Monitor.
 If the related